epeters3/skplumber/README.md

 `skplumber` is a Machine Learning (ML) package with two core things to offer:

 - An **Automated Machine Learning (AutoML) system** for automatically sampling, training, scoring, and tuning machine learning pipelines on classification or regression problems.
-This is available as the `skplumber.SKPlumber` class.
+This is available as the `skplumber.skplumber.SKPlumber` class.
-- A **lightweight ML framework** for composing ML primitives into pipelines (`skplumber.Pipeline`) of arbitrary shape, and for training and fitting those pipelines using various evaluation techniques (e.g. train/test split, k-fold cross validation, and down-sampling).
+- A **lightweight ML framework** for composing ML primitives into pipelines (`skplumber.pipeline.Pipeline`) of arbitrary shape, and for training and fitting those pipelines using various evaluation techniques (e.g. train/test split, k-fold cross validation, and down-sampling).
 Also, all primitive hyperparameters come pre-annotated with types and range information so hyperparameters can be more easily interacted with.
-Additionally, an existing hyperparameter tuning technique is provided by `skplumber.ga_tune`.
+Additionally, an existing hyperparameter tuning technique is provided by `skplumber.tuners.ga.ga_tune`.

 The base pipeline and primitive constructs take heavily from the same constructs as they exist in the [Data Driven Discovery of Models (D3M)](https://docs.datadrivendiscovery.org/) core package.